 No doubt many have let you down and disappointed you.
 Some might have deliberately abused you and lied about it or stolen from you and gloated.

-Regardless holding on to that angst and frustration will not help you any today nor in the future.
+Regardless holding on to that angst and frustration will not help you today nor in the future.
 The choices of others might shape the amount that you can trust them, but do not hold a grudge.

-What adventures do I need to live?
+What adventures do I need to have?

 There is always time for one last adventure.
 In 1952 my grandfather returned from the Korean conflict by plane.

-But he wanted to feel fully alive so not only did he fly to the east coast he went parasailing with my cousin.
+But he wanted to feel fully alive, so not only did he fly to the east coast, he went parasailing with my cousin.
 That is a great life.

 How will I be remembered?

 But is that how I will be remembered?
 Is that even how I want to be remembered?

 But what I really want to be remembered as is a hero and a daring adventurer who spoke to thousands and lived a life that helped others live successfully.
-If I want to be remembered that way I still have some work to do.
+If I want to be remembered that way, I still have some work to do.